bcrowe/docs/en/cakephp-overview/what-is-cakephp-why-use-it.rst

 What is CakePHP?
-Why use it?
+Why Use It?
 ############################

 `CakePHP <http://www.cakephp.org/>`_ is a